egilsoncabral/TDChallenge/README.md

 arquivo_telefones.txt
 ```

-the second way, is generating the TDChallenge-0.0.1-SNAPSHOT.jar file in the project's target folder and copying that file to a chosen directory along with the phone file.
+the second way, is generating the TDChallenge-0.0.1-SNAPSHOT.jar file in the project's target folder and copying that file to a chosen directory along with the phone file and area_codes.txt.
 After doing this run the java as follows:

 ```
 java -jar TDChallenge-0.0.1-SNAPSHOT.jar arquivo_telefones.txt